tfabris/PlexUpdate/README.md

 ####  Set file permissions:
-Create a folder on the NAS and set the access permissions on the folder which contains this script, the script itself, and its credentials file, using a shell prompt:
+Create a folder on the NAS and set the access permissions on the folder which contains this script, and the script itself, using a shell prompt:

      chmod 770 PlexUpdate
      cd PlexUpdate